xinxinw1/rsa/README.md

 ## Dependencies

-The command line interface and shell scripts currently only works with the Common Lisp distribution SBCL (Steel Bank Common Lisp) on Linux.
+The command line interface and shell scripts currently only works with the Common Lisp distribution SBCL (Steel Bank Common Lisp).

 ## Download

 Install [Steel Bank Common Lisp](http://www.sbcl.org/).

+On Linux or if you have git on Windows:

 `git clone https://github.com/xinxinw1/rsa.git`
 `cd rsa`

+On Windows without git:

+Click the green "Clone or download" button on the top right on Github, click "Download ZIP".
+Extract to some directory.
+Open Command Prompt and cd to that directory.

 ## Compile

-`./compile`

-This will make a file `rsa` in the current directory.
+On Linux: `./compile` This will make a file `rsa` in the current directory.

+On Windows: Double click `compile.bat`.
+This will make a file `rsa.exe` in the current directory.

 After compiling:

+On Windows: Open Command Promp

 ### Generate public-private key pair

-`./rsa -g <key file> -p 300 -e 20`
+On Linux: `./rsa -g <key file> -p 300 -e 20`
+On Windows: `rsa -g <key file> -p 300 -e 20`

 This will make two files: `<key file>` and `<key file>.pub`